 That’s what captured me.
 There were many moments in these games that demonstrated exemplary sportsmanship.
-Across the board there appeared great respect between competitors, and between spectators and competitors.
+Across the board, there appeared great respect between competitors, and between spectators and competitors.
 Overall it appeared a very friendly games.
-Everyone wanted to win, and the Aussie crowds were rowdy in their support for local athletes, but contest over there was appreciation for the effort.
+Everyone wanted to win, and the Aussie crowds were rowdy in their support for local athletes, but overarching everything was an appreciation for the effort.

-More than many games I feel as if the stories of the competitors and competition were just as important as the results.
+More than many games, I feel as if the stories of the competitors and competition were just as important as the results.
 Perhaps it is the nature of the Commonwealth games that the sense of community comes to the fore.
-There were world champions competing, and world class competitors sprinkled through the sports, but reality is that many who won medals wouldn’t have made an Olympic final.
-This is a second tier competition at best, but being that it emphasises the spirit of doing your best and having a go.
+World champions were competing, and world-class competitors sprinkled through the sports, but the reality is that many who won medals wouldn’t have made an Olympic final.
+This is a second-tier competition at best, but being that it emphasises the spirit of doing your best and having a go.
 It’s nice to win, but to be a part of this, to be in fellowship with fellow athletes and to enjoy the experience of a lifetime trying your best – well, that’s the true essence of it.

 There’s no better example of this than Kurt Fearnley, the much loved, universally admired disabled athlete.
 He’s been a warrior since the Sydney Olympics in 2000, a fierce competitor and a wonderful representative of Australia.
 He is a man who has overcome the handicap he was born with to become something much more than a man with a disability.

 He won his last ever event yesterday, the wheelchair marathon.
-He spoke after of how when you wear the colours of Australia you have to be fierce, but competition done, to err on the side of kindness.
+He spoke after of how when you wear the colours of Australia, you have to be fierce, but once the competition is done and dusted, to err on the side of kindness.

-That, to me, should be the Australian sporting mantra going forward – fierce, but kind.
+That, to me, should be the Australian sporting mantra from now on – fierce, but kind.
 We used to be that way naturally, but maybe the pendulum is now returning to that.
-It’s a philosophy that puts these games into perspective, and competition in general.
+It’s a philosophy that puts these games into perspective and competition in general.